luke-titley/git-poly/README.md

 - Searching for git repos is done asynchronously, the moment we have found a git repo a new thread is created to process it.
 - Regex based find and replace
-- There's no config file.
+- There's no config/manifest file.
 - Aligns very closely with git, only four more very straight forward commands are added.